 So I made a few of the usual changes, planning meals, packing lunches, but I did find a few things more helpful than others.
 I mean, we all know what we need to do… but it’s not that easy, now is it.

 This is a sample of groceries for the week:

 Stop trying to be perfect

 You’re not going to pack your lunch every single day.
 You’re not always going to use all of your produce before it goes bad.
 Sometimes you’ll have to take an unplanned trip to the grocery store (oops, impulse buys!) it happens.
 But it’s not that big of a deal.
 Just like healthy eating, it’s about balance.
 If you forget to pack your lunch on Monday, don’t throw everything out the window for the rest of the week.
 Just pack it Tuesday.

 If you don’t know what to do with it, don’t buy it

 Eggplants are on sale?
 Awesome.
-But if you have no idea what to do with it (or if you don’t really like eggplant) don’t buy it.
+But if you have no idea what to do with it, or you don’t really like it… don’t buy it.
 It’s like buying clothing because it’s on sale.
 You’ll always avoid it, you’ll let it sit in the fridge, and then eventually you’ll have to throw it out.
 This is where planning comes in handy.
 Think about what you could do with leftover ingredients.
 Think about new ways to revamp leftovers.

 What does all this mean?
 Well for me, I’ve basically cut my grocery spending in half this month, saving me about $150 bucks.
 That’s $150!
 That’s a lot of money, my friends.
 But I’ve still been able to cook dinner for friends, try out new recipes, and pick up my favorite local groceries at the farmer’s market.